messiel12pr/CSSA-UPRA/Git_GitHub_&_GitLab_Tech_Section/Live_Demo/DEMO.md

 - Create a local repo
 - Create a remote repo in GitHub
-- Get Key from github
+- Get Personal access token from GitHub
 - Connect local repo to remote repo
 - Create file
 - Add code to file